maizzle/maizzle.com/content/docs/events.md

 ### beforeRender

 Runs after the Template's config has been computed, but just before it is compiled.
-It exposes the Template's config, as well as the HTML.
+It exposes the Template's config, its HTML, as well as the PostHTML compile function and all Transformers.

 For (a silly) example, let's fetch data from an API and set it as the preheader text: